Get-It-Done-403/Get-It-Done/documentation/developer-manual.md

 For frontend tests, they should all be stored in the src/tests directory as "PageName".test.js for whatever page you are testing.

 ## How to build a release of the software
-To release a new build of a software, all that has to be done is to ensure that the new build passes all the tests and then to commit and merge it with the main branch which will also automatically push that new version to our website provider as well.
+In order to create a new build release your code must be pushed to the main branch, the GetitDoneApplication script must be run to start the server and in a terminal at the get-it-done-frontend directory run `npm prod`.